EmpRose/YouTube_Player./README.md

-# myFirstApps
+# myFirstGitHub_Upload
-First steps as a developer
+This player can play YouTube-Videos, when you send a link.